5-Liter Oxygen Concentrator Review

 Home Oxygen Concentrator Review

-While too little oxygen can be life-threatening, too much oxygen can also be harmful.
-Too much oxygen saturation may suppress the respiratory drive.
-Symptoms of too much oxygen include headaches, sleepiness, and confusion.
-Maintenance of a SpO2 of 90% or higher is the best patient outcome.
-The majority of oxygen patients require 2 liters per minute (LPM) or less to achieve an acceptable oxygen saturation.
-A physician should determine what adequate oxygen therapy for patients is.
-Therefore, a prescription is necessary for oxygen therapy in the United States.2
+Too little oxygen can be life-threatening, but excess oxygen can also create risk.
+High oxygen levels may reduce the respiratory drive and can be associated with headaches, sleepiness, and confusion.
+For many patients, maintaining an SpO2 of 90% or higher is an appropriate goal.
+A large share of long-term oxygen users require 2 liters per minute (LPM) or less to reach their target saturation.
+A licensed prescriber should determine the correct oxygen flow and duration for each patient, which is why a prescription is required for oxygen use in the United States.2

-This oxygen concentrator review examines the top-selling devices that offer at least 5-liters of oxygen per minute.
-These 5-liter concentrators, listed in alphabetical order, are the At Home 5 from Inogen One, Companion 5 from Caire, DeVilbiss 5 Liter, Easy Flow 5 from Precision Medical, EverFlo and EverFlo Q from Respironics, NewLife Elite from AirSep, Nidek Nuvo Lite Mark 5, and the Invacare Perfecto 2.
+This review examines top-selling 5-liter concentrators that provide at least 5 liters of oxygen per minute.
+Models are listed in alphabetical order and include the Inogen At Home 5, Caire Companion 5, DeVilbiss 5 Liter, Precision Medical Easy Flow 5, Respironics EverFlo and EverFlo Q, AirSep NewLife Elite, Nidek Nuvo Lite Mark 5, and the Invacare Perfecto 2.

-A side-by-side comparison chart of the Best Home Oxygen Concentrators is below this review.
+A side-by-side comparison chart of the Best Home Oxygen Concentrators appears below the review.

-Additional oxygen concentrator reviews, rankings and comparison charts can be viewed by clicking on the links below:
+Additional oxygen concentrator reviews, rankings, and comparison charts are available in the resources below:

-- High Flow Oxygen Concentrator Review - examines 8- and 10-liter oxygen generators.
+- High Flow Oxygen Concentrator Review – reviews 8- and 10-liter oxygen generators.

-- Low Flow Oxygen Concentrator Rankings - compares the top home oxygen concentrators with 3-liters or less of oxygen output.
+- Low Flow Oxygen Concentrator Rankings – compares leading home oxygen concentrators that deliver 3 liters or less of oxygen.

-- Portable Oxygen Concentrator Reviews - contrasts by brand names.
+- Portable Oxygen Concentrator Reviews – organizes portable units by brand.

-- Ranking the Continuous/Pulse Flow Portable Concentrators - rank orders the top concentrators that offer pulse and continuous flow oxygen.
+- Ranking the Continuous/Pulse Flow Portable Concentrators – ranks portable concentrators that offer both continuous and pulse flow.

 Ranking Determination Factors